ehy/swfput-wp/readme.txt

 = 2.2 =
 * Added long overdue alignment option.
+* Added video preload option.
+Before now, the video element was always given preload="none".
+Now, the specification values "none", "metadata", and "auto" may be selected, or one special option named (in english) "per initial image", which will use "none" if if an initial image (poster) is set, or else "metadata" so that the browser may display a frame of video as a poster.
 * Some code cleanups and reorganization.
 * Check with WordPress 4.0: OK.